Empire International Pictures

-Empire International Pictures (aka Empire Entertainment) was an American small-scale theatrical distribution company.
+Empire International Pictures (also known as Empire Entertainment) was an American independent small-scale theatrical distribution company.
 Charles Band formed Empire in 1983, prompted by his dissatisfaction with distributors' handling of films made by his previous business, Charles Band International Productions.
 Empire produced and distributed a number of low-budget horror and fantasy feature films, including Re-Animator, Troll, Ghoulies, Trancers, and From Beyond.

 History

 Early years (1983–1984)

 Sensing the emerging theatrical market for independently produced horror and science-fiction films, producer Charles Band decided to create a small production company to compete with the major Hollywood studios.
 The name Empire Pictures first surfaced in May 1983 at the Cannes Film Festival, where Band sought funding for Parasite II, a proposed sequel to his successful movie Parasite (1982).

 Initial Empire productions included Swordkill (aka Ghost Warrior) and The Dungeonmaster, each of which received limited theatrical releases in 1984.
 Also that year, Empire signed an agreement with Vestron Video that granted Vestron worldwide video rights to five of Empire's films.